KyeBuff/five-a-side/README.md

 This is a function that recursively calls itself until the difference between the two team's ratings satisfies a defined tolerance.

-Team rating balancing is attempted 10 times before gracefully falling back to balancing by team size, if generateTeams is unable to produce teams of equal ratings.
+generateTeams attempts team rating balancing 10 times before gracefully falling back to balancing by team size,.

-The tolerance varies (from 0 - 3) depending on conditions using these stats from generateTeams:
+The tolerance varies (from 0 - 3) depending on conditional statements which use these stats held as variables in generateTeams:

 ```
   totalRating = teamOneRating + teamTwoRating,